 Andrew is one of the UK’s most experienced and versatile church musicians.
-His career has taken him to three continents, working in schools, churches and cathedrals, and he has appeared in some of the world’s most prestigious venues as conductor, organist and singer.
+His career has taken him to three continents, working in schools, churches and cathedrals, and he has appeared in some of the world’s most prestigious venues as conductor and organist.
 He is a Fellow, prize winner, and former Trustee Councillor of the Royal College of Organists, tutor for the RCO Academy Organ School, examiner for the Associated Board of the Royal Schools of Music, Artistic Director of the East Anglian Academy of Early Music.
 He has served as organist of Hampstead Parish Church and The Royal Hospital School, Holbrook, Suffolk.

 Andrew was educated at Reigate Grammar School, Barnard Castle School and Durham University, and studied the organ with Lady Susi Jeans, Peter Wright, James Lancelot and Gerre Hancock.
 Appointed Master of the Choristers at Grimsby Parish Church at the age of just 23, Andrew went on to hold similar positions at the Wellington Cathedral of St Paul, New Zealand, St Paul’s Cathedral, Buffalo, NY, USA, and Croydon Minster, London.
-At The Royal Hospital School, he is responsible for the iconic 4-manual Hill, Norman & Beard organ of 1933, accompanying the 80-voice chapel choir, and promoting recitals and an annual festival, the East of England Organ Day.
+At The Royal Hospital School, he is responsible for the iconic 4-manual Hill, Norman & Beard organ of 1933.

 Known for his engaging style, and creative and innovative programming, Andrew’s choirs have attracted international acclaim.
 The Yorkshire Post described the Choristers of Grimsby Parish Church as: “a revelation – the only parish church choir in Britain able to take on the big hitters of the International recording market and leave them all standing” and The Diapason judged the choir of Wellington Cathedral “to be ranked among the finest exemplars of the Anglican choral tradition anywhere in the world”.